-Texas – cowboys, guns, and right wing nuts?
-Hello Austin – the hipster, colourful, anti -Texas city in The Lone Star State.
-Get your tattoos out, here is the definitive list of 10 things to do in Austin (which are awesome!)
+When I say Texas you think of cowboys, guns, and right wing nuts, correct?
+Wrong!
+Say hello to Austin – the hipster, colourful, anti-Texas city in The Lone Star State.
+Get your shades on and tatts out; here is the definitive list of 10 things to do in Austin today (which are awesome!)

 The taxi driver told us, one day he drove past Juan’s and couldn’t understand why it was suddenly queued out the door – the restaurant had featured in the infamous Man versus Food and this naturally brought a spike in business.

 This is ‘thee’ place for breakfast tacos and boasts of a Mexican authentic mix of native and Spanish traditions.
 Now us Scots / Brits would assume that tacos are hard shells, they are for some meals but for breakfast tacos they are a soft tortilla type wrap.
 We did queue but only for a short period of time, this restaurant is is big.
 You will be greeted with Juan’s special handshake; he’s a local celeb now.
 I went for the Don Juan El Taco Grande ($4.60) minus the bacon.
 I can’t see how anyone can clean the plate.
 Adam from Man v Food was invited to try the Juan in a Million Don Juan Challenge – to eat eight.
 He managed four and a quarter.
 How many did you throw down the hatch?

 - Address: 2300 E Cesar Chavez St, Austin, TX 78702, USA